eellak/gsoc17-Eczar/GSoC17_Process/ProcessDiary.md

 **June 10**
 - Cleanup of previous versions
-- Glyphs added: /alpha /epsilon /iota /rho (designs await feedback from mentor).
+- Glyphs added: /alpha /epsilon /iota /rho (designs await feedback from mentor)

 **The variations between the three versions, lie on the exploration of these elements:**
 - different terminals, for example in v01 and v02 they follow an upwards exit, with v02 being more angular, while in v03, they follow a downwards exit (shown in red).